 Over the years sponsorships, particularly by Adobe, have allowed ISTD representatives to travel to South Africa.
 This has helped to not only develop the assessment scheme, but to carry out high profile lectures, education seminars and workshops.
 Colleagues in South Africa are also testing distance assessment methods with UK and Ireland, using Skype, email and conference calls.
 Skype lectures have also been given by John McMillan to academic audiences in Cape Town and Johannesburg, coordinated by Mohammed Jogie during the 2010 Loerie Awards.
 These ‘Skype’ events linked with Freda Sack ‘on the ground’ at the time during her series of professional and student workshops in South Africa.

-The last in the annual cycle and most recently founded, the Australasian Student Assessment was established in 2008 by Deputy Chair Becky Chilcott and ISTD member and lecturer Annette O’Sullivan.
+The last in the annual cycle, the Australasian Student Assessment was established in 2008 by Deputy Chair Becky Chilcott and ISTD member and lecturer Annette O’Sullivan.
 The first assessment was hosted by Nicki Wragg at Swinburne University, Melbourne.
 Since then the scheme has grown steadily in the number of registrations and moved around Australia to Billy Blue School of Design, Sydney and back to Melbourne in 2013, hosted by Monash University.

 Australasian students understand that the benchmark is high and for those who aspire to achieve at an international level, the assessment provides an incredible incentive to really craft their work.
 The typographic learning gained from the experience of putting together an ISTD submission is considerable.
 For all students who submit work, this level of motivation and perseverance is greatly admired and respected by their peers, lecturers, assessors and industry.